akash-shrestha/weather-mate/README.md

 _Error Handling and Validation:_

 - Implement proper error handling mechanisms throughout the application to provide meaningful error messages to the user.
-- Validate user input to ensure that only valid locations are accepted for weather information retrieval.
+- Validate user input to ensure only valid locations are accepted for weather information retrieval.
 - Handle network errors, timeouts, and API failures gracefully to provide a better user experience.

 _User Interface and Design:_

 - Improve the overall user interface design to make it more visually appealing and user-friendly.
-- Enhance the responsiveness of the application to support different screen sizes and devices.
+- Enhance the application's responsiveness to support different screen sizes and devices.
 - Incorporate intuitive UI/UX elements such as loading spinners, error notifications, and progress indicators to provide feedback to the user.

 _API Key Security:_